-- --a link to this syllabus will always be active in Syllabus. - --my lecture slides will be posted, by week, on the home page for the course. - --essay assignments will be posted in Assignments. - --your scores on all assignments will be recorded in Grades.
+- --a link to this syllabus will always be active in Syllabus. - --my lecture slides and links to readings will be posted, by week, in the course Modules. - --essay assignments will be posted in Assignments. - --your scores on all assignments will be recorded in Grades.